Highlights

 To prevent this, we implemented production monitoring and health checks.
 Each pillar is independently tracked, and integration points are monitored for failures.
 Retrieval accuracy, tool reliability, memory coherence, and format consistency are all measured to maintain system reliability at scale.

-Why context engineering matters
+Why context engineering matters in AI product development

 Context Engineering isn’t about giving AI more information.
 It's about building reliable, production-grade systems.
 This insight allowed us to move beyond prompt engineering to a robust architecture that handles messy real-world data, unpredictable users, cost constraints, and security requirements.